ros-industrial/industrial_training/kinetic/_sources/_source/demo1/Initialization-and-global-variables.md.txt

 ## Node Initialization

-  In the '''pick_and_place_node.cpp''' file,  the following block of code in the "main" function initializes the '''!PickAndPlace''' application class and its main ros and MoveIt! components.
+  In the `pick_and_place_node.cpp` file,  the following block of code in the "main" function initializes the `PickAndPlace` application class and its main ros and MoveIt! components.

 ```
 int main(int argc,char** argv)